-I'm fascinated by human intelligence and system design.
 I study computer science, but I primarily see computers as a means to design systems.
 My life goal lies at the intersection of intelligence and system design; I want to create general machine intelligence that will increase access to education and further general technological progress.

 M.S. in Computer Science • Present

 B.S. in Computer Engineering, Magna Cum Laude • May 2015

 Center for Vision, Cognition, Learning, and Autonomy, UCLA• Sept 2016 - Present